-CO Nos.
-Course Outcomes Bloom Taxonomy CO1 Apply the concept of analyticity of a function Apply CO2 evaluate the Integrals Analyze L UU5 Find Power series expansions of complex functions and evaluation of contour integrals.
-Analyze Find the root of a given equation by various methods and estimate the value for the given data using interpolation.
-Analyze Find the numerical solutions for a given ODE's and evaluations of integrals using numerical techniques.
-Analyze
+- 1. The student will be able to apply the concept of analyticity of a function - 2.
+The student will be able to evaluate of Integrals - 3.
+The student will be able to find Power series expansions of complex functions and evaluation of contour integrals. - 1.
+The student will be able to find the root of a given equation by various methods and estimate the value for the given data using interpolation. - 2.
+The student will be able to find the numerical solutions for a given ODE"s and evaluations of integrals using numerical techniques.